 The board moves in response to the political climate.
 Under the provincial Liberals, Indigenous issues were not in the top drawer, they were down the priority list.
 The current political climate is more open.
 Melanie Mark, Minister of Advance Education and her NDP colleagues have been very clear that advancing Indigenous issues is of critical importance.
 Hearing that, the university has moved on some issues.
 It is a rare presentation to the UBC Board of Governors these days that does not include some reference or other (large or small) to Indigenous issues.
 But these are all things that can change and unless clear structural changes are made now with the change of political winds so to will the university's top level directions change.

 As individuals our vantage points are unique and particular.
 We understand our specific case and we see decisions made immediately proximate to us.
-However, even though we often share and compare notes between colleagues across the university the way are units are constituted often means that our particular experiences and advice does not translate across units.
+However, even though we often share and compare notes between colleagues across the university the way our units are constituted often means that our particular experiences and advice does not translate across units.

 I have, just the same, noted how the qualitative descriptions of my files for contract review, for tenure, and for promotion have a had a tone that resonates with other Indigenous colleagues across campus and the country, but differing substantially from the tone of files prepared for non-Indigenous settler colleagues.
 When it is just one person's file it is simply that, just one person's file.
 But when the comparisons with others in similar situations turn up with similar experiences, having faced similar criticisms, it becomes apparent that we are looking at something that is structural, not particular.
 While we might experience it as personal, it isn't - it is systemic and fundamentally discriminatory.

-Over the years I have noted a structure in reports that have had a tone that sometimes seemed to imply surprise that I had done so much, or it conveyed an underlying sense of critical evaluation of the "it isn't quite right but we'll accept it kind," or even the outlining of inadequacies in ways that mirror popular stereotypes of indigenous peoples.
+Over the years I have noted a structure in reports that have had a tone that sometimes seemed to imply surprise that I had done so much, or it conveyed an underlying sense of critical evaluation of the "it isn't quite right but we'll accept it" kind, or even the outlining of inadequacies in ways that mirror popular stereotypes of indigenous peoples.
 When speaking with other Indigenous colleagues I have heard of similar experiences.

 Standing in contradistinction have been the qualifiers used in describing white colleagues’ files.
 Here one finds a discursive structure that is qualitatively different.